-I’m jumping on the overnight oatmeal bandwagon with a six-ingredient overnight oats recipe that’s so, so decadent.
+This six-ingredient Peanut Butter Banana Overnight Oats recipe is so, so decadent.
 It tastes like oatmeal cookies, y’all.

 When you’re making overnight oats, you want to use rolled oats.
 Steel cut oats need cooking as far as I know, though soaking them overnight does reduce the cooking time dramatically.
 The Kitchn has a great piece that demystifies the difference between rolled, old fashioned, steel cut, quick, and instant oats.

-I’ve made overnight oats a few times but they were by no means a habit.
+I make overnight oats from time to time but they were by no means a habit.
 Usually I keep it simple with some oats, some soy milk, and maybe some chia seeds, but for this recipe I wanted to step it up a little bit.
 These overnight oats are based on this sandwich, but they’re much, much healthier.

 My goal with overnight oats is ease, so I went with a foolproof combo: peanut butter and banana.
 Making them couldn’t be easier.
 Just mix, mash, and spoon into your overnight containers.